s13n/cwASIO/README.md

 make them a part of the host application build.

 ## APIs
-### Compatible API

-The compatible API attempts to mimick the original ASIO C API closely, so that applications that have been built with the original ASIO SDK can change to cwASIO with minimal effort.
-This applies to the core API, not the OS-specific driver enumeration interface.
-This same API is also available on Linux.

-The compatible API is declared in `asio.h`.
-It holds hidden global state so the application can only have one driver loaded at any time, a restriction that it shares with the original ASIO SDK.

-This API is a thin C wrapper around the native API on each platform.
+There is a choice of three different APIs from which you can choose what suits you best, the native API, the C++ API and the compatible API.

 ### Native API

-You don't need to use the compatible API, there can be good reasons to use the native API.
-The most immediate benefit is the possibility of loading and using several drivers simultaneously.
+The native API allows you to make use of the extensions cwASIO offers over the ASIO SDK.
+The most immediate benefit is the possibility of loading and using several drivers simultaneously in a single application.
 The native API is specific to cwASIO and is not meant to be a drop-in replacement for the original ASIO API.

 The native API is close to identical on Linux and Windows, because on Linux the COM interface used on Windows is mimicked.
 The functionality is the same, so it